enix/ansible-postgresql/README.md

 enix.postgresql
 =================

-A role for deploying and configuring [postgresql](http://postgresql.com) and extensions on unix hosts using [Ansible](http://www.ansible.com/).
+A role for deploying and configuring [postgresql](http://www.postgresql.org) upstream release on unix hosts using [Ansible](http://www.ansible.com/).

 Requirements